deltatre-webplu/forge-published-entities-stage-checker/README.md

 There are two mandatories configurations:
  - MongoConnString: connection string of your Forge backoffice database.
 You can find it inside Forge backoffice under *Administration* -> *Configuration* -> *Back End Store*
- - ReportFilePath: absolute path of the JSON report file produced by the application.
+ - ReportFilePath: absolute path to the JSON report file produced by the application.
 The application will automatically create the file directory if it doesn't exist.

 ## Invoke from command line